 - Week 4: You will experiment with different finishes

-- Week 5: You will create a package for the toy
+- Week 5: You will create one of your final toys

-- Week 6: You will present 4 or more toys, one packaged, for your final
+- Week 6: You will create and then present 4 or more toys for your final

 We will discuss the art toy scene, talk about the toy industry/history, and examine the work of current toy artists.
 This class will be hands on and fabrication/prototype heavy.

 What the Class is NOT

 - Not an Intro to Fab or Digi Fab Class

 - Work hard